Judge Denies Temporary Restraining Order Against COVID Vaccine Mandate At NYC Schools

 - Complete Coronavirus Coverage

-“They provide critical services to children with IEPs in particular, our multilingual students-based support,” Treyger said.MORE NEWS: Fourth Stimulus Check: Will You See Another Relief Payment This Year?
+But special needs advocate and CUNY professor Heather Clarke said there’s not enough paraprofessional substitutes to step in for unvaccinated ones.

+“They really are bonded.
+They really are part of the family,” Clarke said.
+“Showed up to school yesterday and today and there was no special needs para for their children.”

-He says Wednesday morning he’ll hold an oversight hearing looking into the rollout of the mandate on COVID protocols in the school system.
+City Council Education Committee Chair Mark Treyger said he’ll hold an oversight hearing on Wednesday morning to look into the rollout of the mandate on COVID protocols in the school system.
 The DOE’s first deputy chancellor, the director of the situation room, and a representative from the Health Department are expected to testify.

-Note: Editor’s note: This story first appeared on October 5, 2021.
+School staff seeking exceptions to the mandate will be back in federal court next week.MORE NEWS: NYPD: Suspect Dies Of Self-Inflicted Gunshot Wound After Shootout, Hostage Situation In Harlem